-The list throws up plenty of recognisable names, plus brilliant descriptions, while there are a number of players who disappeared into obscurity…
+The list throws up plenty of recognisable names, some brilliant descriptions which are hard to believe now, plus several players who disappeared into obscurity.

 The Guardian noted Baxter was “better than Wayne Rooney at 14”, but his is a cautionary tale.
 The talented attacking midfielder dropped down to League One in 2012 and has been banned twice for failing drugs tests.